 Ideally, an up-to-date last will should state the same things as a prenup.
 However, when it doesn’t, courts tend to rule in favour of prenuptial agreements provided they were fairly negotiated between the spouses.
 In these cases, the agreement will take priority over a deceased partner’s last will.

-When entering into a prenuptial agreement, always be sure to seek guidance and advice from an experienced family law firm that knows your case inside and out.
+When entering into a prenuptial agreement, always be sure to seek guidance and advice from an experienced Prenuptial Agreement Lawyer that knows your case inside and out.
 A well-negotiated and documented prenup will ensure that your agreements are reasonable and fair to both parties.
 Contact Cordell & Cordell family lawyers to benefit from the knowledge and experience of over 200 solicitors across the UK and the US.